-Why diamonds are worthless – 10 Reasons
+Why diamonds are worthless? – 10 Reasons You Should know

 This might hit you real hard, but diamonds actually aren’t forever.
 The truth is that diamonds actually decay very fast – considerably faster than most other rocks.
 And according to the former chairman of De Beers, a leading diamond-selling company, diamonds have no intrinsic value.

 There’s also the fact that diamonds tend to be quite injurious, specifically in the mining process, faced with bad and environmentally damaging conditions that bring on more harm than good.

 Now back to the reasons why diamonds are actually worthless.

 While you will save your hard-earned earnings to save for that coveted piece of stone, often thinking that you are making an investment thanks to this precious rock, the truth is that the diamond purchased will lose at least 50% of its value the moment it leaves the jewelers.

 Really?
 How and Why?
 Well, while the engagements world has made us all believe that the engagement ring needs the biggest diamond stone because diamonds are forever (a symbol of your everlasting love) – thanks to the marketing campaign run by De Beers, the biggest diamonds company, this is all far from the truth.